Licensed Florida PI Agency — #A3100046

 For contested matters, the same documentation framework helps attorneys and fiduciaries evaluate claim strength and prioritize next procedural steps.

-When clients are comparing multiple potential leads, this section of the report also helps rank opportunities by documentation strength so time and legal spend are directed where recovery probability appears strongest.
+When clients are comparing multiple potential leads, this section of the report can rank them by documentation strength, source quality, identity confidence, likely process requirements, and unresolved entitlement questions.